AngeTKL/AngeTKL/README.md

 - 👋 Hi, I’m @AngeTKL
 - 👀 I’m passionate about genetic epidemiology, particularly exploring genetic factors that influence cardiovascular diseases, stroke, atrial fibrillation (AF), and carotid plaques.
 - 🌱  Currently learning: I’m diving into Mendelian Randomization (MR), drug target-MR, and Polygenic Risk Scores (PRS).
-- 💞️ Looking to collaborate: I’m always open to collaboration on genetic epidemiology projects—especially focused on cardiovascular diseases.
+- 💞️ Looking to collaborate: I’m always open to collaboration on genetic epidemiology projects, especially focused on cardiovascular diseases.
 - 📫 How to reach me by email tchosange@yahoo.fr
 - 😄 Pronouns: She/Her
 - I share some bioinformatics codes that I use for genetic data analysis—feel free to explore, reach me and collaborate!